 - Created a new 2040 road network with highway directionality.
 Network will function as our new travel demand model utilizing 5,000 traffic analysis zones (TAZs) for the region. - Continued development of a state-of-the-practice, activity-based travel model set. - Completed the Cube Cargo Model developed and tested for freight modeling. - Supported various special studies and mobility plans at both the state, county and city levels.
 Provides technical supports to TxDOT for the SH 288 toll study, Fort Bend County, City of Houston, Pearland, and the East End livable center mobility plans and studies.
-Status On going - Produced conformity calculations to the current SIP for the RTP and TIP in accordance with SAFETEA-LU regulations when needed.
+Status - On going - Produced conformity calculations to the current SIP for the RTP and TIP in accordance with the transportation conformity regulations when needed.
 On 9/20/2012 FHWA approved the conformity to the amendments for the 2035 RTP Update and 2011-2014 TIP.
 Ongoing: conformity to the amendments for the 2035 RTP Update and 2013-2016 TIP. - Continued work on framework for estimating transportation greenhouse gas emissions and assessing mitigation options at project level and regional level.
-Two reports were generated discussing 1) the quantification of GHG emissions for RTP projects and control strategies, including an analysis tool and example applications, and 2) a white paper on new directions on GHG emissions and climate change. - Continued development of on-road air toxics emissions inventories for consultants/TxDOT for analysis of road construction following the NEPA process. - Provided support for modeling and technical regional meetings for the Southeast Texas Photochemical Modeling Technical Committee, the Texas Working Group, the Association of Metropolitan Planning Organizations and the Center for Houston's Future. - Compiled and processed external station and vehicle classification count data collected in 2011 as part of development of the external-through and external local trip model components for the new H-GAC travel model. - Developed possible approaches for modeling special generator airport travel. - Processed the toll survey data to attach trip-end and toll paid data to the trip records.
+Two reports were generated discussing 1) the quantification of GHG emissions for RTP projects and control strategies, including an analysis tool and example applications, and 2) a white paper on new directions on GHG emissions and climate change. - Assisted in providing data to local governments, TxDOT and their consultants of on-road air toxics emissions inventories for their analyses of road construction following the NEPA process. - Compiled and processed external station and vehicle classification count data collected in 2011 as part of development of the external-through and external local trip model components for the new H-GAC travel model. - Developed possible approaches for modeling special generator airport travel. - Processed the toll survey data to attach trip-end and toll paid data to the trip records.